iesiyok/trollthrottle/README.md

 <h4>	3.
 Build the applications:</h4>

 	-	Run `docker-compose up --build -d` in the main directory.
-		This will build the trollthrottle applications and the simulator in the directory and it might take a long time in the first run, but changes in the data and the simulation code in the front-end Nodejs applications will not require a new build.
+		This will build the trollthrottle applications, mysql server, mysql admin, nginx web server and the simulator.
+		It might take a long time in the first run.
+		But changes in the data and the simulation code in the front-end Nodejs applications will not require a new build.
 		However, nginx, startup.sh and mysql changes will require a new build.